rakib-dev1/server-maruf-ecom/API_Documents.md

-# Maruf_Ecom Server API Documentation
+# Maruf_Ecom User API Documentation

-This document describes all available API routes for the Maruf_Ecom backend, including authentication, user, product, cart, and admin endpoints.
+This document describes all user-related API routes for the Maruf_Ecom backend.
 Each route includes the HTTP method, endpoint, required parameters, and a description of its functionality.

 ---